fjameson/businesscard/README.md

 If the output spits back and updates needed run those commands as well.
 The last command you need to run terminalwise is a redirect.
 Npm redirects port 80 to port 3000 and aws needs to be configured for that on the terminal side it looks like:

-### `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 3000`
+### `sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-ports 3000`

+Next make sure you are using HTTPS add the env var HTTPS=true in the npm start script in package.json under the scripts start section.
+It should look like this:

+### `"start": "export HTTPS=true&&react-scripts start",`

 On the AWS console side, just make sure both port 3000 and 80 are open to all.
 Yes both need to be open.
 Now all you need is to run: